eric-barch/dots/README.md

    search.
 8. Formatter 'black' timeout (and other formatters).
 Make it async and give it more time or figure out why it's taking so long.
+9. Linting large JSON files takes forever and blocks other execution.
+Make it async.

 ## Wishlist